siero/CSE110A-sp2025/overview.md

 there may be some friction getting started.
 We appreciate your patience and understanding.
 I will update the class as we make progress.

-While we don't have all the details yet, we will provide a docker for you to develop in.
+We will provide a docker for you to develop in.
 We plan to enable a git-based workflow where you push your current solution to a repo and receive feedback from a server.
 You will be graded on the server feedback rather than the results from your own machine.
 This is to help provide fair (and scalable) grading across the increasing diversity of devices that everyone has these days.

 Homeworks are due at midnight on their due date, but do not plan on help after 5 pm.